 An experiment was initiated in 1999 in W1 at the HBEF to examine the role of calcium supply in regulating the structure and function of the forest ecosystem.
 However, rather than experimentally adding lime (CaCO3), calcium silicate (CaSiO3) or wollastonite was applied uniformly to the entire watershed by helicopter (see photo; Peters et al., 2004) at a level designed to replace the calcium that was lost as a result of a century of acidic deposition.
+Wollastonite was used as a mechanism for calcium supply in the experiment because it weathers relatively readily and is a silicate mineral, like the most of the native minerals at the HBEF.
 The wollastonite was finely ground (median diameter 9.6 µm) bound together to pellet size (1.5 to 4 mm diameter) with a lignosulfonate binder.
 The added wollastonite had a distinctive strontium isotope ratio that allowed for tracing the treatment into ecosystem pools.
 The pellets disintegrated upon contact with water when they reached the watershed, releasing the finely ground wollastonite for ease in dissolution.
 The initial response of the watershed was a marked increase in the calcium, dissolved silica, pH and acid neutralizing capacity of streamwater associated with direct stream and near stream inputs of wollastonite (Figure 6).
 After the initial pulsed input concentrations decreased but not to pre-application values.
 The added wollastonite was largely retained in the watershed where it dissolved releasing calcium to cation exchange surfaces associated with the forest floor.
 Over time the added calcium migrated through the forest floor to the mineral soil (Johnson et al., 2014).
 This watershed treatment resulted in long-term increases in soil solution and stream calcium, dissolved silica, pH, acid neutralizing capacity and dissolved organic carbon and decreases in dissolved inorganic aluminum in W1 compared to the reference watershed (W6; Figure 6).
 Within years of the treatment, the added calcium was assimilated first by herbaceous vegetation and then overstory trees.
 The applied wollastonite was able to reverse the effects of acid deposition on decline in the health of red spruce (Hawley et al., 2006) and sugar maple (Juice et al. 2006; Battles et al., 2014), providing clear evidence of the pollutant effects on forests.

 6. Questions for further study